Justin Turner Player Props: Red Sox vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is third in the league with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the Twins has a collective 9.4 K/9, the fifth-best in MLB.

-- The Twins have the third-ranked team ERA among all league pitching staffs (3.65).
+- The Twins have the fourth-ranked team ERA among all league pitching staffs (3.74).

-- Twins pitchers combine to give up 73 home runs (one per game), the sixth-fewest in baseball.
+- Twins pitchers combine to give up 76 home runs (one per game), the ninth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.